 Tamarack Brewing Company – A casual brew pub open for lunch and dinner daily in Lakeside.
 Save room for the Flathead Lake Pizza Cookie Monster or Bourbon Barrel Pecan Pie.

 Mission Mountain Winery – The first bonded winery in the state of Montana and currently produces approximately 6,500 cases of wine a year.
 The tasting room is open seven days a week from May 1 through October 31.

-Flathead Lake Brewing Company in Woods Bay features 10 quality, crafted brews along with seasonal favorites.
+Flathead Lake Brewing Company – Situated on the lakeshore in Woods Bay, the brewery features 10 finely-crafted beers along with seasonal favorites.
 The brewpub and tasting room are open daily from 12:30 until 8 pm.

 Whistling Andy – A micro-distillery using Flathead Valley grains for its vodka, gin, whiskey, bourbon and moonshine.
 The tasting room features a retail section along with local coffee and lattes and a variety of handcrafted nonalcoholic beverages.